catamphetamine/webpack-isomorphic-tools/README.md

   // (these aren't actually 'stats', these are some values derived from Webpack 'stats')
   webpack_assets_file_path: 'webpack-stats.json', // is 'webpack-assets.json' by default

+  // here you are able to add some file paths
+  // for which the require() call will bypass webpack-isomorphic-tools
+  // (relative to the project base folder, e.g. ./sources/server/kitten.jpg.js)
+  exceptions: [],

   // here you can define all your asset types
   assets:
   {